pentandra/lifepreserver/items/static/blog/ill-take-door-number/index.md

 reality.
 In order to do that we need to have more people involved.

 So not only do we need to be able to survive as a family, but we also need to support those other people as well.
-That is a huge <span class="sic">ol'</span>
-difference and it goes beyond our bank account's ability to handle right now.
+That is a huge [ol']{.sic} difference and it goes beyond our bank account's ability to handle right now.
 We are so grateful to have been able to bankroll things along this far, but we recognize that the time has come to reach out.
 We need enough funding to get Geungle finished and up into the cloud, not just running from our local servers.

 We don't want this to be a hit-and-run business.
 We want to make sure that we will be around to maintain support, continue to improve, and protect our